davidzornek/openai_dm/README.md

 # AI Dungeon Master
 This project is an automated dungeon master for D&D 5e using OpenAI.
 Prompt engineering and conversational agent tooling is managed with griptape, which is similar to LangChain, but allows for DAG-based workflows.
 Conversation with the AI is modeled as a graph.
 Each node of the graph is a conversational agent dedicated to a specific conversational task that has its own termination criteria and instructions how to propagate to another accessible node.

+This is an early stage work in progress and is not optimized for production.
+In particular, the Agent tools will tend to hit the tight rate limits of OpenAI's API due tot he complexity of reasoning they implement.

 ### How to run the demo notebook
 Set up your API Key:
 - Visit https://platform.openai.com/account/api-keys to get an API Key.